ejplatform/django-boogie/docs/rules.rst

 Django claims that the "controller" is the framework itself, with all the automatic wiring between different parts.
 While this may be partially true, it leaves an important aspect out: where code pertaining the business logic should live?
-In most Django projects, developers seems to have to decide between two evils: the "fat views" or "fat models" approaches.
+In most Django projects, developers have to decide between two evils: the "fat views" (i.e., the greater evil) or "fat models" (the lesser evil) approaches.

-Business logic should live in a separate module in order to promote a better separation of concerns.
+Ideally, business logic should live in a separate module in order to promote better separation of concerns.
 Boogie favors the approach introduced by a third part app called django-rules_.
 Rules model requirements as simple functions that return boolean values.
 This is great for many